Skip to main content

 Any Ram Category:

 Anyone, except those who have previously harvested a bighorn sheep ram in Washington State under an "Any Ram" permit.
-An individual may only harvest one bighorn sheep ram under the "Any Ram" category during his or her lifetime.
+An individual may only harvest one bighorn sheep ram under the "Any Ram" category during their lifetime.

 Adult Ewe Category: